 All organisations periodically face difficult financial reporting and accounting issues, and the current economic climate is increasing the challenges faced by businesses.
 In trying to sort through these issues on their own, organisations typically waste time and resources.
 Good professional advisers can strip away much of the uncertainty and confusion which can surround the application of accounting standards and reporting practices and enable relevant commercial outcomes.

-Dary So

-Partner

-Head of Corporate Services

-KPMG in Cambodia
+Dary So KPMG in Cambodia

-Richard Joseph Nuttall

-Director

-Tax & Coporate Services

-KPMG in Cambodia
+Richard Joseph Nuttall KPMG in Cambodia

 Advisory Services